suriya-vijay/Summer-of-build/README.md

 ##  Customization

 ### Change the App Name
-The app is currently called "Summer of Build" - you can rename it:
+The app is currently called "Suriya Builds" - you can rename it:

-1. **Frontend:** Edit `client/src/pages/HomePage.jsx` and search for "Summer of Build"
+1. **Frontend:** Edit `client/src/pages/HomePage.jsx` and search for "Suriya Builds"
 2. **Title:** Edit `client/index.html` - change the `<title>` tag
 3. **Package:** Edit `package.json` files to update the name field